BW155/puppet-tools/README.md

 `puppet-tools <module_directory>`

-The module should be according to the puppet standard and at least contain:
+The module should be according to [the puppet module structure](https://puppet.com/docs/puppet/7/modules_fundamentals.html#module_structure) and at least contain:
 ```text
 module_directory
 ├───files